 A Stateless Session Bean

-Let's start with an example of a stateless session bean called ConverterBean.
+.
 This is an enterprise bean that can be accessed remotely.
 The bean converts currency -- from dollars to yen, and from yen to euros.
-The source code for ConverterBean is in the /j2eetutorial14/examples/ejb/converter/src directory.
+The source code for ConverterBean

 To create the session bean, a developer needs to code:

-• A home interface that defines the life-cycle methods for the session bean that can be accessed
+- A home interface that defines the life-cycle methods for the session bean that can be accessed

-• A remote interface that defines the business methods for the session bean that can be accessed by a remote client.
+by a remote client. - A remote interface that defines the business methods for the session bean that can be accessed by a remote client.

-• A bean class that contains the implementations of the home and remote interfaces.
+- A bean class that contains the implementations of the home and remote interfaces.

-• A deployment descriptor that specifies information about the bean such as it's name and type.
+- A deployment descriptor that specifies information about the bean such as it's name and type.

 Home Interface

-Here's the home interface for ConverterBean:
+Here's the home interface for ConverterBean

 import java.rmi.RemoteException;